Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

 \subsection{Outfit Generation Methods}

-Outfit generation can be regarded as a pre-task of outfit recommendation, which is commonly defined in two forms: 1) generating the outfit images from scratch~\cite{rostamzadeh2018fashion,ak2019semantically,jain2019text,yu2019personalized}, and 2) making a collocation of items to generate the outfit.
+Fashion Outfit Generation (FOG) can be regarded as a pre-task of FOR, which is commonly defined in two forms: 1) generating the outfit images from scratch~\cite{rostamzadeh2018fashion,ak2019semantically,jain2019text,yu2019personalized}, and 2) making a collocation of items to generate the outfit.
 The first task focuses on image generation rather than outfit composition~\cite{liu2020learning,zhou2018fashion}.
-In this paper, we only discuss the second task because the first task is a complete CV problem, which is not the focus of this survey, as we stated in Section~\ref{sec:task}.
-Outfit generation is closely related to outfit recommendation.
-The generated outfits can be directly recommended to all users, undifferentiated.
-By taking into account personal preference, it can also help provide personalized outfit recommendation.
-The basic standard for outfit generation is completeness across categories and exclusiveness within the category, while the quality of the generated outfit is determined by the compatibility among the items.
+In this paper, we only discuss the second task because the first task is a complete CV problem, not the focus of this survey.
+The basic standard for FOG is completeness across categories and exclusiveness within the category, while the quality of the generated outfit is determined by the compatibility among the items~\cite{ding2023personalized}.

 It is formulated as a retrieval problem in many existing work.
-Chen \myet~\cite{chen2019pog} propose a transformer-based outfit generation model that encodes user preference in outfit generation.
+Chen \myet~\cite{chen2019pog} propose a transformer-based FOG model that encodes user preference in OG.
 They specifically generate the items in the outfit step-by-step in an auto-regressive manner, which consumes the previously generated items as input.
-Li \myet~\cite{li2019coherent} apply a similar iterative outfit generation procedure.
+Li \myet~\cite{li2019coherent} apply a similar iterative generation procedure.
 At each step, they rank all candidate items of the chosen type based on coherence and item--item compatibility.
 Lin \myet~\cite{lin2020outfitnet} first train a fashion compatibility model which can generate item embedding involving compatibility information.
 Then they interactively expand the outfit by adding items that are closest to the outfit.